 In 2000 Damh made the decision to go it alone, and marked this with the release of his debut solo CD Herne’s Apprentice in 2002 to extremely favourable reviews, following this up with The Hills they are Hollow in 2003, Spirit of Albion in 2006, The Cauldron Born in 2008, all equally well received by fans and the music press.
 In 2009 he released Tales from the Crow Man, an album of mostly traditional folk songs alongside Eric Bogle’s classic anti-war song Green Fields of France.
 In 2010 he released a long-awaited live album As Nature Intended (download only).
-Antlered Crown and Standing Stone was released November 2012, and his latest album of original songs Sabbat was released in 2014.
+Antlered Crown and Standing Stone was released November 2012, and Sabbat was released in 2014.

 His inspiration comes from the ancient myths and legends of the British Isles and Ireland; from King Arthur to Taliesin; from the Welsh Mabinogion to old British folk customs.

 Damh has always believed that his job is to entertain his audience and take them on a journey through the old stories and myths of this land.
 His audiences leave his concerts having been fully engaged by Damh, and with a deeper understanding of this land’s ancient heritage.